Joe Thornton: International play

 Thornton was named to Canada's national under-20 team for the 1997 World Junior Championships in Switzerland.
 At 17 years old, he recorded four points in seven games, helping Canada to a gold medal.
 Two years later, he made his debut with the Canadian men's team at the 2001 World Championships in Germany.
 Thornton collected a goal and an assist over six games, as Canada was eliminated in the quarter-finals by the United States.

 Thornton's next international appearance occurred at the 2004 World Cup.
 Established by then as a premier player in the NHL, Thornton tied for third in tournament scoring with six points (a goal and five assists) over six games.
 He notched two assists in the championship game against Finland, helping Canada to a 3–2 win.
 At the 2005 IIHF World Championship in Austria, Thornton led all scorers with 16 points (six goals and ten assists) in nine games and was named tournament MVP.
-Canada advanced to the gold medal game, where they were shut-out 3–0 by the Czech Republic.
+Canada advanced to the gold medal game, where they were shut-out 3–0 by goaltender Tomáš Vokoun of the Czech Republic.

 Thornton made his first appearance in the 2006 Winter Olympics.
 He recorded three points as Canada was shut out in three of six games, losing to Russia in the quarterfinals.
 Four years later, he was again chosen to Canada's Olympic team for the 2010 Winter Games in Vancouver.
 Thornton was joined by his Sharks linemates Dany Heatley and Patrick Marleau, as well as Sharks defenceman Dan Boyle, on the squad.
 The offensive trio of Sharks played on the same line in the Olympics, as well.
 Thornton registered a goal and an assist over seven games, helping Canada to a gold medal finish.

 Thornton was later invited to the Canada's hockey camp for the 2014 Winter Olympics, but did not attend due to his son being hospitalized with an illness.
 He was named to the Canadian roster for the 2016 World Cup of Hockey held in Toronto.

+Thornton was named Team Canada's co-general manager for the 2023 Spengler Cup.

 Personal life

 Thornton is married to Tabea Pfendsack, whom he met while playing in Switzerland during the 2004–05 NHL lockout.
-The couple has a daughter and a son.
+The couple have a daughter and a son.
 Born in St. Thomas, Ontario, Thornton became a naturalized American citizen in July 2009 at a ceremony in Campbell, California, a suburb of San Jose; he later also received a Swiss passport.
 Joe and former Sharks teammate Scott Thornton are first cousins.